sdclibbery/tradr/README.md

  * Set product alerts that show on the home & product page when triggered
    Eg: if ETHEUR falls below 600 then consider selling as 10 week support is broken
  * Product alerts can auto trigger bots to run
+ * Augment order info on the product pages with tracked info including expected profit
 * Candle time labels wrong
  On 12 day view, on 27th may, today was shown as 3/5, and the 24th was shown as 0/5 etc The 23rd was correct.
 The same problem was on all the other views too.